roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 05Page 5

+===

- 05Page 5 ****** The Hard Body's Continuing Education Ch.
-05 ****** bydlsloan© "As you can see, these are the real things," Victor said.
+"As you can see, these are the real things," Victor said.
 "They are big and round and firm with amazing rubbery nipples.
 Nothing fake here.
 Ever seen a better pair than these?
 Me either."
 He reached out and rubbed and tweaked her nipples, tugged on the nipple rings, then bounced her breasts and gently slapped them together so Harris would be able to see them in action.
 "You should see these things when she's running," Victor said.
 Cori took the cue and turned up the speed on the treadmill, careful not to go to fast.
 She had long ago mastered the art of running in heels, but it was still tricky to go very fast.
 Besides, a light jog created a nice up and down bounce that guys really seemed to enjoy, so she settled into a rhythm, letting her tits playfully bounce along to her long, graceful strides.
 Victor let the camera and her tits do all the talking for a few minutes before slowly panning out and signaling for Cori to move on to the next part of the workout.

  She stopped the treadmill and came around to the workout bench with weights and pulleys.
 Her breasts were still bare with the straps from the sling pushing against them from the outside, squeezing them together.
 She sat straight up, straddling the bench and reached up for a metal bar attached to a pulley.
 She kept the weight light and did several reps, pulling the weight straight down behind her head.
 Naturally, the exercise caused her to arch her back and her tits stuck out even more, a highlight not missed by Victor and his all-seeing camera.